 What happens if the security is a letter of credit or escrow deposit?

 A demand is made of the bank or trust company and the money collected is deposited into the Self-Insurers Security Fund for payment of benefits.
-The claims will be administered by the Board unless the company’s claims administrator will handle the claims at no additional cost.
+The claims will be administered by the SIAB unless the company’s claims administrator will handle the claims at no additional cost.

 What happens if the security is a surety bond?

 The bond holder is allowed 30 days to determine if it is able and willing to administer the claims pending against the insolvent self-insurer.
-It can either turn over the bond proceeds to the Board to pay benefits or it may elect to pay the insolvent’s workers’ compensation obligations.
+It can either turn over the bond proceeds to the SIAB to pay benefits or it may elect to pay the insolvent’s workers’ compensation obligations.

 What is the Board’s role in administrating the claims of an insolvent self-insurer?